Red fox: Distribution and habitat

-The red fox is a wide-ranging species.
-Its range covers nearly 70000000 km2 including as far north as the Arctic Circle.
-It occurs all across Europe, in Africa north of the Sahara Desert, throughout Asia apart from extreme Southeast Asia, and across North America apart from most of the southwestern United States and Mexico.
-It is absent in the Arctic islands, the most northern parts of central Siberia, and in extreme deserts.
+The red fox is the most widespread member of the order Carnivora, and is present on every continent except for South America and Antarctica.
+Its range covers nearly 70000000 km2, extending as far north as the Arctic Circle.
+It is found throughout Europe, in Africa north of the Sahara Desert, throughout Asia apart from extreme Southeast Asia, and across North America apart from most of the southwestern United States and Mexico.
+It is absent from the Arctic islands, the most northerly parts of central Siberia, and in extreme deserts.

 It is not present in New Zealand and is classed as a "prohibited new organism" under the Hazardous Substances and New Organisms Act of 1996, which does not allow its import.